Tsvety: Foundation (1969—2009)

-By the end of 80-s the Soviet monopolist record label Melodiya sold over sixty million copies of The Flowers records, but neither Stas Namin, nor the band members were paid out of this record sales.
-Namin wrote most of The Flowers songs.
+By the end of 1980s the Soviet monopolist record label Melodiya sold over sixty million copies of Tsvety records, but neither Stas Namin, nor the band members were paid out of this record sales.
+Namin wrote most of Tsvety songs.
 Many of them were banned, but those which were released became national hits.
-His song Happiness was a hit No. 1 for three years in 80-s, and even now it remains one of the most beloved songs for Russia and former Soviet Union.
-Over fifty famous musicians started their careers with The Flowers.
-Established and produced by Stas Namin in 1987, the Gorky Park rock-band was also formed of The Flowers members.
+Their song "Happiness" was a hit in the USSR for 3 years in the 1980s, and even now it remains one of the most beloved songs for Russia and former Soviet Union.

+Over fifty famous musicians started their careers with Tsvety.
+Gorky Park was also formed by Tsvety members, including Stas Namin in 1987.

-After the re-union in 1999 The Flowers celebrated their 30th Anniversary with a big concert in Moscow, but did not return to show business.
-They participated in the productions of Hair and Jesus Christ Superstar (Russian versions), and other projects at The Stas Namin Music and Drama Theater.
-In 2009 the band celebrated its 40th Anniversary with a grand show with special guest-stars, and actively started the new creative life.
-The Flowers recorded two albums "The Best of Flowers" at the Abbey Road studios.
-In 2013 they released two albums with the brand new songs – Homo Sapience and Flower Power.
-In autumn 2014 the Flowers are planning the 45th Anniversary tour that includes 45 cities in Russia, and in 2015 – a world tour.
-That will be a farewell tour of the legendary rock-band.
+Tsvety reunited in 1999 and celebrated their 30th anniversary with a big concert in Moscow, but did not return to show business.
+They participated in the productions of Hair, the Russian version of Jesus Christ Superstar, and other projects at The Stas Namin Music and Drama Theater.
+In 2009, the band celebrated again its 40th anniversary with a grand show with special guest-stars, and actively started the new creative life.